Course : Periodontology

 6. Describe the biological basis of occlusal function and distinguish between primary and secondary occlusal trauma.

-8. Identify plaque/oral biofilm as an etiologic agent describe the action of mechanical and chemical plaque control, and the role of patient.
+8. Identify plaque/oral biofilm as an etiologic agent and describe the action of mechanical and chemical plaque control and the role of the patient.

 9. Define the goals and rationale for surgical and non-surgical periodontal therapy, describe the various techniques, indications for treatment, and post-surgical care.

-10. Describe the various types of dental implants, explain factors contributing to success of failure of implants, and describe dental hygiene maintenance therapy of the dental implant patient.
+10. Describe the various types of dental implants, explain factors contributing to the success of failure of implants, and describe the dental hygiene maintenance therapy of the dental implant patient.

-11. List the sequence, effectiveness, and objectives of supportive periodontal therapy, explain the relationship between compliance and recurrence of periodontal disease, and describe methods of controlling dentin hypersensitivity.
+11. List supportive periodontal therapy's sequence, effectiveness, and objectives, explain the relationship between compliance and recurrence of periodontal disease, and describe methods of controlling dentin hypersensitivity.

 12. Describe signs and symptoms of periodontal emergencies, identify systems factors influencing periodontal diseases, and describe treatment modifications for patients having these systemic factors.

-Learning objectives related to specific topics are found at the beginning of each corresponding chapter and/or pages of texts.
+Learning objectives related to specific topics are found at the beginning of each corresponding chapter and/or page of texts.